 - Mix vanilla pudding with apple filling then add 2/3 of the whipped cream.
 If you cook vanilla pudding, make sure it’s cold when adding the whipped cream.

 - Mix milk and caramel sauce until the sauce is melted.
 Then dipladyfingers in this sauce and layer into a baking dish.

 - Add a layer of vanilla pudding apple mix.

 - Add another layer of ladyfingers, followed by a layer of vanilla pugging apple mix.

 - Finish with a layer of whipped cream.

-- Decorate with caramel sauce, crushed pecans and cinnamon.
+- Drizzle some caramel sauce, sprinkle crushed pecans and cinnamon

 Pin to save for later

 Apple tiramisu recipe

 - 2 apples large